Laksh540/movie-list/README.md

 3. To Open the Project in the Vs code instance Run the Following command
 ### `code .`

-4.To  visit the Correct Branch  Run the following command
+4. In  new opened VS code instance run the following command To  visit the Correct Branch
 ### `git checkout master`

 5. Run the following command To install the Necessary dependency